Skip to content

 At Concklin Insurance Agency, we help business owners find coverage that fits the way their business actually operates.

-A Business Owners Policy is a type of business insurance designed primarily for small and mid-sized businesses.
-It bundles several important protections into one policy.
+A Business Owner's Policy is a business insurance package designed for many small and midsize businesses.
+It combines three core coverages into one policy:

 Request a Proposal